Visualising the SWaP and Performance of Portable Atomic Clocks

 Figure 5: Performance at 1sec integration time as a function of device SWaP for commercially available clocks.
 Clocks are color coded according to categories defined in the original NPL document.
 Hovering over a marker will reveal more information about each device, including the technology the clock is based on, and performance at longer integration times.
 Figure 6 provides more detail on each clocks performance.

 Figure 5 is of the same style as the previous SWaP plots.
 Here we look specifically at commercially available devices inspired by the NPL document.
 The data demonstrates the same trend as the previous plots. the ADEV for 1sec integration times improves as the SWaP of the device increases.
 The data points lack text labels as the number of devices makes any attempt at labelling illegible.
 There are also some devices which may occupy the same point on the plot.
 In order to resolve all of the devices one will need to zoom in on areas that are congested and use the hover function.
 In general the 'Strategic' clocks have the best performance, at the cost of additional SWaP, and conversely the low SWaP 'chip-scale' devices have lesser performance.
-Of important note is that (current September 2024) only two devices in this selection are optical clocks: The SpectraDynamics cRb, and the MuQuans MuClock.
 We refer the reader to the original NPL document for much more detail regarding holdover devices, and relevant to this plot, the determination of clock category used here.

 Figure 6: Fractional frequency stability of commercially available atomic clocks.
 Legend is sorted by ADEV at 1 second performance.
 Each clock is selectable from the legend.
 Double clicking a clock on the legend will isolate that clocks trace, other clocks can then be selected to compare performance.
 Hovering over a marker will reveal extra information about the clock where available.
 Click and drag your mouse to select a region to zoom in on.